THIS REALLY MATTERS…

 Under this view, God is completely in control of people’s hearts, minds, decisions and actions.
 In many ways, He is the puppet master and we are His puppets.

 And again, it doesn’t take too long to figure out the problems with this perspective.
-If God is already in complete control of people’s hearts, minds, decisions & actions, then there is no point praying because God is already in complete control of people’s hearts, minds, decision & actions.
+If God is already in complete control of people’s hearts, minds, decisions and actions, then there is no point praying for anything involving people.
+God already controls their hearts, minds, decisions and actions.

 The Bible also seems to indicate that our decisions somehow matter.
 Some would argue that this doesn’t take away from God being in control of people’s wills.
 But most would have some reservations and would try to find a middle ground between free-will and God’s control…